apache/metron-bro-plugin-kafka/docker/README.md

 This script does the following:

 1. Runs docker compose
-1. Creates the specified topic
+1. Creates the specified topic with the specified number of partitions
 1. Downloads sample PCAP data
 1. Runs the zeek container in the background
 1. Builds the zeek plugin